nokia/SROS-grpc-services/README.md

 #### Certificate importing

 Creating certificates is out of scope of this document, but all the information can be found in openssl documentation.
+It is possible to use a self-signed certificate.
+It must include the v3 extention *basicConstraints=CA:TRUE*.

 For server side authentication we will need certificate for server signed by certification authority (`cert_l1.crt`), and servers private key which is used to encrypt the data communication (`servkey_l1.crt`).